-- Tracking vaccinations received by patients and staff outside the facility. - Facilities having stopped providing the vaccination or decreased the frequency that vaccinations were offered. - Patient and staff hesitancy and refusal based on religious and/or personal beliefs. - Transportation barriers for patients or staff that needed to receive the vaccines outside of the facility. - Trust barriers caused by the everchanging scientific-based information provided to the public for the different COVID-19 vaccines. - Facility staff do not have access to National Healthcare Safety Network (NHSN), or vaccination counts are not consistently reported in NHSN.
+- Tracking vaccinations received by patients and staff outside the facility. - Facilities having stopped providing the vaccination or decreased the frequency that vaccinations were offered. - Patient and staff hesitancy and refusal based on religious and/or personal beliefs. - Transportation barriers for patients or staff who needed to obtain vaccines outside of the facility. - Trust barriers caused by the ever-changing science-based information provided to the public about the different COVID-19 vaccines. - Facility staff do not have access to National Healthcare Safety Network (NHSN), or vaccination counts are not consistently reported in NHSN.

-Interventions for the OIA include:
+Interventions for the QIA include: